Who is Hermann Goerner?

 His lifelong passion for strength began when he started lifting at the age of 10.
 He grew to a height of 6 feet 2 inches tall and a weight of 265 pounds.
 His powerful physique explains why he also worked as a studio model for artists:

-Some of Goerner's incredible feats of strength are unmatched till this day.
+Some of Goerner’s incredible feats of strength are unmatched to this day.
 He was a master at the deadlift as you can see from his jaw-dropping lifts:

 One Hand Deadlift

 Can you imagine doing a one-handed deadlift of 730 pounds?
 How about a two-handed?

 But, get a load of this – Goerner did a 730-pound deadlift with one hand.
 If that is not incredible, what is?

 See what a 500 pound one hand deadlift looks like.
 This one-arm deadlift is performed by a man known as the world’s strongest pro bodybuilder, Stan Efferding:

 Stan Efferding does a 500 lb deadlift with one arm